tiiuae/ghaf/docs/src/ref_impl/creating_appvm.md

 ## Adding Application Launcher in GUI VM

-To add an app launcher, add an element in the [guivm.nix](../../../modules/virtualization/microvm/guivm.nix) file to the **graphics.weston.launchers** list.
+To add an app launcher, add an element in the [guivm.nix](../../../modules/virtualization/microvm/guivm.nix) file to the **graphics.launchers** list.

 A launcher element has 2 properties: